 Notice to: AFSCME 1632 AFSCME 2191 CMAGE/CWA 4502

-Employee Nar ne: EE ID#:
+Employee Nar me: EE.
+ID#:

 Job Class:

-Department:
+Department: Department:

 Division:

 Date Mgmt.
-A cquired Knowledge: Date Investigation n Completed:
+A cquired Knowledge: Date Investigation Co mpleted:

-Alleged Incide nt:
+,

-The following action is being taken with regards to tl his incident:
+Alleged Incide ent:

-The Appointing Authority intends to uther action
+-

-Counseling, which may be oral or wr
+The following The following action is being taken with regards to this incident:

-illen and is not considered d iiscipiiiiai y action .
+☐ The Appointing Authority intends to end the investigation with no further action.

-Issuance of an Oral Reprimand.
+Counseling, which may be oral or written and is not considered disciplinary action .

-Issuance of a Written Reprimand. and this amendays
+☐ Issuance of an Oral Reprimand.

-Ш The Appointing Authority intends to I omig discipimary charges agai път инъ етпрюуее.
+Issuance of a Written Reprimand.

-2.4
+The Appointing Authority intends to bring disciplinary charges against t his employee.

-Management Management Designee: Title: Date:
+Management I Designee: Title: Date: